linkedin/coral/README.md

 You can enter a SQL query and specify the source and target language to use Coral translation service.
 You can also specify the rewrite type to apply on the input query.

-#### Translate SQL from source language to target language (with rewrites)
+#### Generate graphviz visualizations of Coral intermediate representations
 During translation, graphs of the Coral intermediate representations will also be generated and shown on screen.
+This will also include any rewritten nodes.

 #### Developing on the frontend code